Rationale for the Gulf War: Other

-USA's intervention
+Reasons for American intervention

 International context

 Between 1989 and 1990, the Soviet Union suffered from numerous revolutions in Poland, Hungary, Bulgaria, Czechoslovakia, Romania, and East Germany.
 This meant that the Soviet Union began to decay and by the 25 December 1991, the Soviet Union ceased to exist.
 During this time, international dynamics gradually switched from bipolarity to unipolarity with the US at the forefront of global affairs.
 It was a double-edged sword.
 The USA had a greater range to their influence but meant that "relatively small, peripheral and backward states will be able to emerge rapidly as threats not only to regional, but to world, security."
 These states would not be influenced by multiple superpowers and thus, would not be used as a proxy war.

 The international context was crucial for Saddam's decision to invade in Kuwait and international condemnation.
-The USA's decision to intervene was a signaled to other nations that aggression would not go unchallenged.
+The USA's decision to intervene was a signal to other nations that aggression would not go unchallenged.
 Secretary of State, Lawrence Eagleburger said, "If he succeeds, others may try the same thing."
 Former British Prime Minister, Margaret Thatcher, suggested that the intervention comforted other small states and safeguarded democracy.

 US Foreign Policy

 After World War Two, the USA followed a policy of non-involvement in the Middle East.
 On the 23 January 1980, the Carter administration established the USA's official foreign policy regarding the Middle East as:

 "Let our position be absolutely clear: An attempt by any outside force to gain control of the Persian Gulf region will be regarded as an assault on the vital interests of the United States of America, and such an assault will be repelled by any means necessary, including military force."

 Ronald Reagan's rollback doctrine also had implications in the Middle East because the Soviet Union was involved in Iraq, Iran, and Afghanistan.
 "Our mission is to nourish and defend freedom of democracy.
 On every continent."